wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Monitor hub is selected from the left menu.](media/ex5-task4-044.png "The Monitor Hub menu option")

-43. Within 5 minutes, you should see the **InvoiceProcessing** pipeline begin processing.
+43. In approximately 5 minutes, you should see the **InvoiceProcessing** pipeline begin processing.
 You may need to refresh this list to see it appear, a refresh button is located in the toolbar.

     ![On the Pipeline runs list, the InvoiceProcessing pipeline is shown as in-progress.](media/ex5-task4-045.png "The Pipeline runs list")